eth-cscs/network-stack-hack/internal-cxi/README.md

   - implemented in the repo @TODO link file

+### hdf5

+- this library is not strictly needed
+- we incorporate a tiny change to enable an additional variant which was requested by an HPE engineer
+- we keep this here for the same reason as `faiss`

 ## Other Stack Components

 We have added a bunch of other libraries to the stack for testing (for example